Aside from having five knockdown shooters on the floor, any coach would tell you they wished their team had more basketball speed.

-Plus, confidence from players likes never seen before.
+Plus, confidence from players like never seen before.

 Perform six weeks of this program.
-Add 5-yards each week for five weeks and on the week, add 10-yards.
+Add 5 yards each week for five weeks and on the week, add 10.
 Be sure to time every single rep to gauge how players are doing so you can measure improvement the second time around.

 Yep, that’s right!
 You will restart from week one after the sixth week is over.
 Get out your times and compare each week’s time to the six-week program.
 You’ll be amazed.